Patricia Van Voorhis

 Ashley Bauman received her M.S. in Criminal Justice in 2005 and her M.B.A in 2012 from the University of Cincinnati.
-She currently serves as a Research Associate for the University of Cincinnati Corrections Institute and acts as the Project Manager on the Women's Risk Needs Assessment Project.
+She served as a Research Associate for the University of Cincinnati Corrections Institute and the Project Manager on the Women's Risk Needs Assessment Project from 2008-2015.
 Ms. Bauman also serves as the lead trainer on the Women's Risk Needs Assessment.
 Additionally, she trains correctional agencies around the country on a number of other topics including the Level of Service Inventory – Revised, Evidence-Based Practices, Gender-Responsive Principles and Practice, Motivational Interviewing, and Managing Agency Change.
 In addition to conducting training programs, she has created a number of training curricula for state correctional agencies and assisted with facilitating their internal capacity to train on these topics.
 She also has experience providing technical assistance to correctional agencies involving strategic planning, program evaluation, and implementation of risk/needs assessments, gender-responsive practices, and other best practices.
 Her research interests include gender-responsive assessments and programming, gendered pathways to crime, correctional rehabilitation, and organizational and policy issues in criminal justice agencies.

 Valerie Bell received her doctorate degree in Criminal Justice at the University of Cincinnati.
 She holds an assistant professor position at Loras College in Dubuque, Iowa.
 She is a past managing editor of the Journal of Criminal Justice Education.
 She has co-authored articles published in Criminal Justice Studies, Criminal Justice Policy Review, and Justice Quarterly.
 Her current research interests include mental health in corrections, Victimology, women in corrections, risk assessment, and Supreme Court law.